 What’s the Difference Curcumin vs. Turmeric?

 Think of turmeric as the whole and curcumin as just one of its parts.
-Turmeric is a root, often used as a spice or in herbal medicine.
+Turmeric is a root commonly used as a spice and in traditional wellness practices.
 It contains a variety of natural compounds, including curcuminoids.

-Curcumin is the most well-known of these curcuminoids and is responsible for many of turmeric’s health benefits.
-But that’s not all there is to know.
+Curcumin is the most well-known of these curcuminoids and is widely studied for its potential antioxidant properties.
+However, turmeric contains many other beneficial compounds beyond curcumin.
 Let’s break it down further.

 What is Turmeric?